andres-erbsen/dename-writeup/dename.md

 expire is in our opinion crucial for adoption of a system like ours, we also need to ensure that when a client looks up what a name has been approved to point to, it does not get just any result but the most recent one.
-These three issues are the crux of this paper.
+These three issues of consistency, resilience and freshness are the crux of this paper.
+Up to the extent to which this is feasible, also try to ensure that the servers have no choice but to treat all clients equally (fairness).

 # General Assumptions